 The FTP Process

-NMCWatch provides an advocacy program for those who require support during Nursing and Midwifery Council (NMC) proceedings.
+NMCWatch provides advocacy support, to those who need it, during Nursing and Midwifery Council (NMC) proceedings.
 Our role as advocates is to support and guide you throughout the process and prepare you for your case.
 Here’s a summary of how we do this.

 Information: we will help you access information and services.